Don DeMuth Quoted and Pictured in Wall Street Journal Cover Story

 Last summer, MOSAIC performed a comprehensive in-house review of Morningstar’s ratings process.
 We know precisely how the ratings are calculated, and their advantages and limitations.
 We’ll continue to use them—in conjunction with several other tools—as a means of trying to obtain the highest risk-adjusted returns for our clients.

-The original version of the Wall Street Journal article is viewable only to paying subscribers at WSJ.com .
+The full text of the Wall Street Journal article is available here.